F1 teams urge better deal to avoid breakaway series

-Melbourne (AFP) - Mercedes boss Toto Wolff on Friday urged Formula One owners Liberty Media and the sport's regulators FIA to come up with an improved deal to avoid a breakaway championship.
+Melbourne, March 23, 2018 (AFP) - - Mercedes boss Toto Wolff on Friday urged Formula One owners Liberty Media and the sport's regulators FIA to come up with an improved deal to avoid a breakaway championship.

 Formula One's biggest teams Mercedes and Ferrari are questioning some of Liberty's plans for the sport beyond the expiration of the Concorde Agreement -- a deal which binds teams and stakeholders together until the end of 2020.